Make sure you understand these safety guidelines for working with ladders to avoid those mistakes and mishaps that can cause injury or worse.

 - Check that your shoes are free of any substances like dirt, oil, or liquid that would cause slipping.

-- Place cones or another barrier around the base of the ladder to keep people, equipment, or other objects from bumping into it.
+- Place a barrier, such as cones, around the base of the ladder to keep people, equipment, and other objects from unintentionally bumping into it.

-- Do not carry objects that could cause loss of balance, and don’t use a ladder if you are dizzy or fatigued.
+- Do not carry objects that could cause loss of balance, and don’t use a ladder if you are dizzy or tired.

 - Don’t pass materials, cords, or hoses through the ladder.

-Providing ladder safety training and enforcing ladder safety guidelines and protocols are also important parts in a company’s safety culture.
+Providing ladder safety training and enforcing ladder safety guidelines and protocols are also best practices of a company’s safety culture.

 Safe Keeper/Safe Climber offers quality fall protection products like safety harnesses, lanyards, and anchors, as well as Safe Climber Ladder Systems.